offthedial/site/faq.md

 ### What is Off the Dial?
 Off the Dial is a tournament organisation dedicated to creating tournaments for Splatoon.
 Currently our main tournaments are It’s Dangerous to go Alone, Weakest Link and the Off the Dial Story Mode.

-### What time do the tournaments begin?
+### What time do tournaments begin?
+All tournaments begin on the same minute/hour, but due to timezones that time may differ.
+Daylight savings times have been listed as well.

 Refer to your corresponding time-zone.

-> **NOTE:** All tournaments begin on the same minute/hour, but due to timezones that time may differ.
-Daylight savings times have been listed as well.

 - `EST` 3pm Saturday
 - `EDT` 4pm Saturday
 - `GMT` 8pm Saturday
 - `BST` 9pm Saturday
-- `JST/日本時間` 5am Sunday
+- `JST` 5am Sunday
 - `AEST` 6am Sunday
 - `AEDT` 7am Sunday

+### What time do tournaments end?
 Tournaments usually last anywhere between 2 and 5 hours (generally around the four hour mark)

 ### Why are the admins and TOs always chatting with everyone?